yvelikova/axway-open-docs/content/en/docs/apigtw_ref/cassandra_settings.md

 To configure Cassandra settings, select the **Server Settings > Cassandra** node in the Policy Studio tree.
 To apply updates to these settings, click **Apply changes** at the bottom right of each page.

-For more details on installing and configuring an Apache Cassandra database cluster, see the [API Gateway Installation Guide](/docs/apigtw_install/cassandra_install/).
+For more details on installing and configuring an Apache Cassandra database cluster, see [Install an Apache Cassandra database](/docs/apigtw_install/cassandra_install/).

 ## Cassandra Keyspace settings